xuchen312/ceTDP-Cons-SPM/README.md

 Voxel size: 2.0 2.0 2.0 mm mm mm; (resel = 116.13 voxels)
 ================================================================================
 ```
-Here, this summary table is highly related to the SPM12 statistics results table, and the summary variable ```TDP(lb)``` shows the lower bound of TDP bound, derived using ClusterTDP, for each significant cluster based on cluster extent inference.
+Here, this summary table is highly related to the SPM12 statistics results table, and the summary variable ```TDP(lb)``` shows the lower bound of TDP bound, derived using **ceTDP-cons**, for each significant cluster based on cluster extent inference.

 ## References